rsnk96/cppn-tensorflow/README.md

 # cppn-tensorflow

+## To do-rsnk
+* Add ReLU and leaky ReLu as activations
+* For colour, test on different colour spaces

 Simplified implementation of [Compositional Pattern Producing Network](https://en.wikipedia.org/wiki/Compositional_pattern-producing_network) in TensorFlow of the purpose of abstract art generation and for future deep learning work in generative algorithms.

 ![Bondage](https://cdn.rawgit.com/hardmaru/cppn-tensorflow/master/examples/tanh_anim_end.png)